Kingxukai/linux/Documentation/trace/kprobetrace.rst

   print fmt: "(%lx) dfd=%lx filename=%lx flags=%lx mode=%lx", REC->__probe_ip,
   REC->dfd, REC->filename, REC->flags, REC->mode

-You can see that the event has 4 arguments as in the expressions you specified.
+You can see that the woke event has 4 arguments as in the woke expressions you specified.
 ::

   echo > /sys/kernel/tracing/kprobe_events